adamisntdead/node-static-site/skeleton/content/another-post.md

 ---
 title: Another Post
 markdown: true
 layout: post
 post: true
-summary: In this post, I will demonstrate markdown syntax that is supported, and show what it looks like in this default generator!
+description: In this post, I will demonstrate markdown syntax that is supported, and show what it looks like in this default generator!
 ---

 Here is another post!
 Here I will demonstrate more markdown syntax!